johndoe31415/ratched/README.md

                         server uses.
   s_sigalgs=algs        The key agreement 'signature algorithms' string which
                         the ratched TLS server uses.
+  c_tlsversions=versions
+                        Colon-separated string that specifies the acceptable
+                        TLS version for the ratched client component.
+Valid elements are ssl2, ssl3, tls10, tls11, tls12, tls13.
+                        Defaults to tls10:tls11:tls12.
   c_certfile=filename   Specifies an X.509 certificate in PEM format that
                         should be used by ratched as a client certificate.
 It will only be used when the connecting client also